Dr Nicola Lennard

 Hospitals may wish to consider adding a watermark stating 'patient copy' to the letter that is sent to the patient.
 Doctors should also bear in mind that electronic signatures can be copied.

-This article was correct at publication on 27/03/2015.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/03/2015.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

 MBChB MD FRCS(General Surgery) GDL